Clivar/homelab-as-code/README.md

 - ESXi (Free or paid)
 - Terraform
 - Terraform docs (optional)
-- ovftool in PATH (requirement of https://github.com/josenk/terraform-provider-esxi)
+- ovftool in PATH (requirement of https://github.com/josenk/terraform-provider-esxi).
+Use `install-ovftool.sh` to install it in WSL or linux
 - Kubespray